Koromix/rygel/web/koffi.dev/pages/contribute.md

 cd rygel
 ```

-As said before, this is a monorepository containing multiple projects, hence the name.
+As said before, this is a monorepository containg multiple projects, hence the name.

 ## Windows